 Representative King of Iowa believes that the culture of so-called Western Civilization is superior to other, non-Western cultures, and that we should not allow those inferior cultures to dilute our superior Western Culture.
 Representative King insists he is not a racist.
 He believes non-whites are wonderful, but they need to assimilate into our superior culture.
-Well.

-The notion of “superior culture” is dubious in historical perspective.
+To begin with the obvious, the notion of “superior culture” is dubious in historical perspective.
 Take the example of Germany.
 There was a time when Germany’s artistic, scientific, and philosophical culture was the crown jewel of Western Civilization.
 Scandalously, that same “superior culture” bequeathed humanity a little moral blot known as the Holocaust.
 The commandant of Auschwitz listened to Mozart as Jewish flesh burned.

-As for our own self-perception of greatness, we might want to consult the ghosts of our history, and dust off the grim artifacts of “Western Civilization” as it played out here at home: Native American genocide, slavery (400 years of it, even after Europe had abolished it), and Jim Crow.
+As for our own (USA!
+USA!
+USA!) self-perception of greatness, we might want to consult the ghosts of our history, and dust off the grim artifacts of “Western Culture” as it played out here at home: Native American genocide, slavery (400 years of it, even after Europe had abolished it), and Jim Crow.
 Or we might seek the opinion of foreign ghosts, say, the cinder children of Hiroshima, or the naked Vietnamese girl, running away from her burning village, wailing in pain as the napalm jelly clung flaming to her skin.

 In response to this, one needn’t list all the bad practices of other cultures.
 This isn’t about defending every aspect of every non-Western culture.
 It’s about the arrogance that leads to bullying, by nations as well as individuals.
 It’s about the failure to grasp the inherent temporality of culture and to understand that a culture can change in positive ways by coming into contact with other cultures.